matthurtado/PicoRPG/readme.md

 # PicoRPG

-A Dragon Quest–inspired RPG built in [PICO-8](https://www.lexaloffle.com/pico-8.php).
+A mini-RPG built in [PICO-8](https://www.lexaloffle.com/pico-8.php).

 ## 🎮 About